PowerLoom/onchain-consensus/README.md

 Onchain Consensus is part of the *Admin Module* in the overall architecture.
 It currently serves the following important roles -

 1. Maintains and releases `Epoch` depending on chain and use case configuration
-2. Checks and completes consensus (if necessary) by interacting with the Protocol State contract for the previous Epoch before the next Epoch is released
+2. Checks and completes consensus (if necessary) by interacting with the Protocol State contract for previously released epochs after the submission window has passed
 3. Provides a set of APIs for metrics and system state statistics where snapshotters can report their issues and overall network health can be monitored

 ## Setup